mtsandra/mtsandra.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-Nice to meet you :) My name is Aleksandra, or Sandra for short.
+Nice to meet you :) My name is Aleksandra, or Leksa for short.

 I graduated from UC Berkeley Statistics & Data Science in 2020.
 Now I'm a consultant at Deloitte, where I build and manage a data analytics engine for a global subscription streaming service client with my awesome teammates.